-Goldhead and Beadhead flies alert the fish to there presence firstly by their sparkle and colourful heads.
-Very importantly, the weighted head creates a fall and rise and fall action, and this movement creates an almost sensual motion specially if the pattern has a long flowing tail that trout often find irresistible.
+Goldhead and Beadhead fishing flies alert trout to their presence through their sparkle and colourful heads.
+Very importantly, the weighted head creates a fall, rise and fall action.
+This movement creates an almost sensual motion especially if the fishing fly has a long flowing tail which trout often find irresistible.

 View 57 more goldhead / beadhead nymphs flies for sale

-The Gold Ribbed Hare's Ear and the Pheasant Tail are the two arguably the "most effective" fly patterns of all time.
+The Gold Ribbed Hare's Ear and the Pheasant Tail are the two arguably 'most effective' fly fishing patterns of all time.

-If ever limited to two flies for the rest of their lives many anglers would choose the GRHE and PT
+If ever limited to two fishing flies for the rest of their lives many anglers would choose the GRHE and PT patterns.

 View 52 more hare's ear & pheasant tails nymphs flies for sale

 The nymph takes up the majority of a trout's diet.
-Mayfly nymphs live underwater for six to twelve months, and sometimes longer.
+Mayfly nymphs live underwater for six to twelve months; sometimes longer.

-The chironomid life cycle includes egg, ”larva”, “pupa” and adult stages.
+The chironomid life cycle includes egg, 'larva', 'pupa' and adult stages of the fly.